December 5, 2025 · Workshop Management

 • resource planning

-• job status tracking
+• job tracking

-What Actually Helps Auto Repair Shops
+What Actually Helps Workshops

-Booking Requests Instead of Automatic Appointments
+Booking Requests Instead of Automatic Scheduling

-This keeps the schedule realistic.
+This helps keep the schedule realistic.

-Workshop Planning Board
+A Workshop Planning Board

-A visual board helps mechanics see:
+A visual planning board allows the team to quickly see:

 • cars currently in the workshop

-• jobs in progress
+• repairs in progress

-• repairs waiting for parts
+• vehicles waiting for parts

 • upcoming work